awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-policies.md

 **To add policies to an existing parameter**

-1. Open AWS Tools for Windows PowerShell and run the following command to specify your credentials\.
-You must either have administrator privileges in Amazon EC2, or you must have been granted the appropriate permission in IAM\.
+1. Open Tools for Windows PowerShell and run the following command to specify your credentials\.
+You must either have administrator privileges in Amazon Elastic Compute Cloud \(Amazon EC2\), or you must have been granted the appropriate permission in AWS Identity and Access Management \(IAM\)\.
 For more information, see [Systems Manager prerequisites](systems-manager-prereqs.md)\.

    ```
    Set-AWSCredentials –AccessKey access-key-name –SecretKey secret-key-name